Concrete Strength Grades Explained: How to Choose the Right Concrete for Your Project

 Environmental Conditions

-Environmental exposure significantly impacts durability requirements.
+Exposure Classification Environmental exposure significantly impacts durability requirements.
+2 Structures exposed to harsh conditions need higher grades:

 - Mild environments: C20-C25 sufficient